-A 3 season should be adequate for the first 2 camping sections.
+A 3 season should be adequate for the camping section.
 An insulation mat is essential.

-Camera and film - carry this as hand luggage and avoid having it X-rayed.
-Bring all film with you from home.
+Camera.
 Umbrella - this can double as a sunshade.
 Binoculars.
 Plastic Bags (self-seal) in various sizes to protect photographic equipment.
 Safety pins.
 Matches/lighter.
 Boot cleaning kit.
 Hand cream.
 Fine nylon cord for washing line.
 Small metal mirror.
 Playing cards/games.
 Money belt.
 Neck wallet.
 Antiseptic wipes.
-It is virtually impossible to buy sweets and snacks when you are on trek in Russia, it is a good idea to bring a small supply to boost your energy levels when necessary.
+It is virtually impossible to buy sweets and snacks when you are on trek, it is a good idea to bring a small supply to boost your energy levels when necessary.